Credit Derivatives Lawyers

 - Total Return Swap: Two parties enter an agreement whereby they swap periodic payments over a specific timeframe.
 One party makes payments based upon the total return — interest plus capital gains or losses — of a specific asset.
 The other party makes fixed or floating payments, similar to a simple interest rate swap.
 Both parties’ payments are based upon the same notional amount.
 The reference asset can be almost any asset, index or basket of assets.

 - Credit Linked Note: A debt instrument is bundled with an embedded credit derivative.
 In exchange for a higher yield on the security, investors accept exposure to a specified credit event.
-For example, a note might provide for principal repayment to be reduced below par if a specific asset defaults prior to the maturity of the note.
+For example, a note might provide for principal repayment to be reduced below par if specific assets default prior to the maturity of the note.

 The difference between a credit default swap and a total return swap is in the type of protection provided.
 The credit default swap provides protection against a specific credit event.
 The total return swap provides protection against loss of value irrespective of cause – a default or market sentiment, for example.

-Did your stockbroker or brokerage firm mislead you into investing in unsuitable financial products such as credit linked notes or total return swaps — resulting in losses to your investment portfolio?
-Contact a credit derivatives attorney to discuss your investment troubles and possible explanations stemming from broker or brokerage negligence at 888-578-6255.
+Did your stockbroker or brokerage firm mislead you into investing in unsuitable financial products such as credit-linked notes or total return swaps — resulting in losses to your investment portfolio?
+Contact a credit derivatives attorney at Dimond, Kaplan & Rothstein, P.A. today to discuss your investment troubles and possible explanations stemming from broker or brokerage negligence.